EugenMayer/concourseci-server-boilerplate/README.md

 - Test concourse for or in your team
 - test-drive upgrades of your concourse
 - developing new pipelines before you deploy it to your production server, like this [concourse-app-release-lifecycle-example](https://github.com/kw-concourse-example/concourse-app-release-lifecycle-example)

+## Upgrade from 4.x

+-  it seems like fly 4.x cannot upgrade itself since it fails to authenticate against 5.x, so download it manualy using `curl -o fly http://127.0.0.1:8080/api/v1/cli?arch=amd64&platform=darwin` and replace your binary in `/usrl/local/bin/fly`

 ## Start